This information will help you get ready to return home after your autologous stem cell transplant.

-- Wash your hands often with antibacterial soap and water or an alcohol-based hand sanitizer.
+- Wash your hands often with antibacterial soap and water or clean them with an alcohol-based hand sanitizer.

 - Stay away from people who are sick or have recently been sick.

-- Wear a mask and gloves while you’re in public or if you may be near strangers (if your transplant team asks you to).
+- Wear a mask while you’re in public or if you may be near strangers (if your transplant team asks you to).

 The following things can be a sign of infection.
-Call your doctor if you have:
+Call your doctor’s office right away if you have: